 I admit we had reservations about visiting Cambodia; a country with a tragic past.

-The Khmer Rouge 1975-1979 wasn’t that long ago.
-I felt sorrow with the realization that while I was in high school fretting over my inconsequential adolescent youth, the Cambodian people were being massacred and an entire culture destroyed.
+The Khmer Rouge 1975-1979 wasn’t that long ago and I felt sorrow with the realization that while I was in high school fretting over my inconsequential adolescent youth, the Cambodian people were being massacred and an entire culture destroyed.

 Our local tour guide Soh did not or could not dwell on the topic.
-He, like most of the Cambodian people, had lost family.
-Soh expressed hope that maybe some of his loved ones had made it to safety.
+Soh had lost family like many of the Cambodian people and expressed hope that maybe someday he would be reunited with his loved ones.
 He then changed the subject by expressing that the Cambodian people don’t dwell on the past but live in the present and look towards the future.

 “For all of human history, there have been people who have burrowed into their well-known holes, hewing close to family, tribe, culture, race or nationality.
 And there have been the notable fewer who struck out, not to own or conquer or take or evangelize, but to see, experience, absorb, and enjoy, with all the discomfort and exhilaration and great humility that entails.”